gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    update of the existing rfc6083.

-   DTLS over SCTP provides mutual authentication, confidentiality, integrity protection, and replay protection for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
+   DTLS over SCTP provides mutual authentication, confidentiality, integrity protection and replay protection for applications that use SCTP as their transport protocol.
+It allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.

    Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.

-This document is an improved alternative to RFC 6083 and removes the 16 kB limitation due to DTLS on user message size by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
-It further updates the DTLS versions to use, as well as the HMAC algorithms for SCTP-AUTH, and simplifies secure implementation by some stricter requirements on the establishment procedures.
+   This document is an improved alternative to RFC 6083, it removes the 16 kB limitation due to DTLS maximum record size on user message dimension by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
+   It further updates the DTLS versions to use as well as the HMAC algorithms for SCTP-AUTH and simplifies secure implementation by introducing some stricter requirements on the establishment procedures.

 --- middle